 New fellows of King's College London

-More than 4,100 King’s graduates are attending the university’s ceremonies, held at Southwark Cathedral on 4 and 5 July 2017, and at the Barbican Centre on 24, 25, 26 and 27 July.
-Graduates are presented to Sir Christopher Geidt, Chairman of the College Council, and other members of the College Council, and to the President & Principal of King’s, Professor Edward Byrne AC, and to King’s Provosts and Vice-Presidents.
+More than 4,200 King’s graduates attended the university’s ceremonies, held at Southwark Cathedral on 5 July and 6 July, and at the Barbican Centre on 23 July, 24 July, 25 July, 26 July and 27 July.
+Graduates were presented to Lord Geidt, Chairman of the College Council, and other members of the College Council, and to the President & Principal of King’s, Professor Edward Byrne AC, and to King’s Provosts and Vice-Presidents.

 The fellowship of King’s dates back to 1847 and marks contributions by exceptional individuals to King’s and/or to wider society.
 The fellowship is awarded to current or former staff or students or members of King’s Council, in recognition of their exceptional achievement and/or service to King’s.
 The honorary fellowship is awarded to individuals from outside King’s in recognition of their contribution to wider society.